This challenge is hosted by Elle Luna at www.the100dayproject.org and starts sometime in April (the date varies from year to year).

 KickTime is our brand new monthly challenge designed for those creatives who would prefer to sink their teeth into one big project over the whole month, rather than to take part in lots of smaller ones.
 It’s designed to inspire any kind of creative project a story, a poem, a piece of art, a piece of music, the list is endless!

-We are challenging you to write and share a poem every day throughout April!
-You can write a poem about any topic you like, but we’ll provide optional prompts if you need them.
+We are challenging you to write lyrics/a poem every day throughout April!
+You can write about any topic you like, but we’ll provide optional prompts if you need them.

 we are challenging you to create a continuous line drawing every day throughout the month of April.
 You can use any medium you like including digital as long as your pen (or other medium) does not leave the paper.